Reducing the harm from alcohol – putting policy into practice

 Monday 9 December 2013

 Royal College of Physicians

-A one-day conference designed to examine the UK, European and global trends in consumption and harm from alcohol and the evidence for the effectiveness of policy at local, national and international levels.
-The day will draw on the differing experiences of the devolved nations and will examine the impact of developing local hospital policies for the management of alcohol problems and their outreach into the community.
+This one day conference - co-badged by the British Society of Gastroenterology and the British Association for the Study of the Liver - will draw on the differing experiences of the devolved nations and will examine the impact of developing local hospital policies for the management of alcohol problems and their outreach into the community.
 By attending the conference delegates will be better placed to understand what works in implementing effective change, developing local services, critically evaluating the evidence and will be more effective advocates with policy makers, the public and the media.

 What past delegates have said:

 A very useful conference and well worth a day out from the usual day job!".
 (2012 conference delegate).

 We are pleased to offer a number of partnership opportunities for companies to be involved with the conference.
 Further details are available by downloading the brochure.